huijing/huijing.github.io/_posts/2017-09-09-basic-grid-with-fallbacks.md

 Again, it's your call on whether having the orphaned items display differently is acceptable or not.
 It might be alright if your layout items don't have an image that spans the full width of the item, or it might not.
 Every context is different.

+> Websites do NOT need to look the same on every browser.

 ## Why hello, Grid, you revolutionary, you...

 There's so much I want to say about Grid, but I will hold it all in and only cover what is necessary to achieve the basic grid layout within the scope of this post.